cloudacademypilot/sql-migration-prerequisites-lab/steps/2_dma-assessment-and-sku-recommendation/documentation.md

 3. Click **Sign in** and sign into **MS office** using your Microsoft account credentials.

     ![DMA Assessment](assets/21.jpg)

+    > **Note: If you are not able to login with your Microsoft account credentials, Please copy-paste the file to your local machine and make the changes and again copy-paste into the virtual machine.**

 4. Select **Excel** and then click **Upload and open...** option.
 Browse to ```C:\Users\sqladmin``` path and select ```DMA-INPUT-FILE.xlsx``` file and select **Open**.
 It will be opened in the Microsoft Edge browser.